MuslimConditions/NewsGlobe/README.md

 3. Navigate to index.html.
 News will be visible once they are downloaded.

 ## TODO
+- Add dates to titles of news articles
 - Documentation
 - Optimization
 - Computer Learning implementation of location search, themes search